joshbegley/nyt-latest/README.md

 `The Nasdaq 100 is flirting with correction territory as investors brace for earnings reports from Meta, Microsoft and Amazon.`\
 https://www.nytimes.com/2026/07/29/business/dealbook/big-tech-ai-earnings.html

-**Fauci and His Senate Nemesis Rand Paul to Face Off in Hearing**\
+**Fauci Invokes the Fifth Amendment, Refusing to Answer Senate Committee Questions**\
-`The Kentucky Republican has accused Dr. Anthony Fauci of funding research that triggered the Covid pandemic and lying about it to Congress — charges Dr. Fauci denies.`\
+`The panel’s chairman, Rand Paul, has long accused Dr. Fauci of funding research that triggered the Covid pandemic and lying about it to Congress — charges Dr. Fauci denies.`\
 https://www.nytimes.com/2026/07/29/us/politics/fauci-testifies-rand-paul.html

 **Sick of A.I.-Generated Content?
 The ‘Slop Janitor’ Is Here to Help.**\